 All Android phones are, by default, made to keep track of your location, which is plainly evident when you visit Google Maps and find a small dot surrounded by a larger halo that indicates an approximation of your position.
 This info is based on the data obtained by Google’s mapping server, sent by your phone with your consent, of course, knowingly or otherwise.

 Google retains your location data so that it constantly monitors where you are even if your device is not active in use.
 The goal is to provide you with data about the length of travel time from one place to another, for example, by gathering your location history through the Google Now app.
 But at the expense of your privacy.
 Well, in a way it helps users to have a tailored result when they search for, say, a nearby restaurant.
 In other words, Google becomes perceptive of your search needs through the tracking features of its services.
+If you are from India, you can find a phone’s registered location with this tool.

 If you are, otherwise, not willing to compromise privacy for convenience, remove your location history data by going to the Google Settings app, and within Account History click on Google Location History and uncheck the devices you wish to be removed from the list that shares location.
 To erase your previous location history, click on the Delete Location History button.